It was raining hard when Mrs. Walter O. Jacobson saw a letter carrier trudging up the walk toward her door.

 One of my best contacts in the Postal Service is a southern gentleman who is as kindhearted as Mrs. Jacobson is.
 "My heavens," he said.
 "That can't be right.
 My own letter carrier uses an umbrella.
 Give me a couple of minutes to look up the regulations and I'll call you back."

 Ten minutes later, he called back with the facts.
-The Postal Service gives earch carrier a clothing allowance to cover his choice of such bad weather gear as raincoats, ponchos, hoods, jackets and similar items.
+The Postal Service gives each carrier a clothing allowance to cover his choice of such bad weather gear as raincoats, ponchos, hoods, jackets and similar items.
 The carrier can use his allowance as he pleases.
-Umbrellas are not included in the terms paid for by the Postal Service, but there is no prohibition against a carrier using his own umbrella.
+Umbrellas are not included in the items paid for by the Postal Service, but there is no prohibition against a carrier using his own umbrella.
 "It's strictly optional.
 Some do, some don't."

 Incidentally, I hope you will notice how carefully I refrained from using the term "mailman."
 The carrier on our route is often a female.
 We call her Madam Mail Person and try to curry favor with her, but she leaves bills and circulars anyhow.